netxms/netxms-doc/admin/object-management.rst

 .. figure:: _images/object_status_calculation.png

-For status propagation are available next options:
+For status propagation the following options are available:
   - Default - will take global configuration parameter (unchanged by default)
   - Unchanged - will propagate status value without changes
   - Fixed value: Normal, Warning, Minor, Major, Fixed - always will return fixed selected status
   - Relative with offset - will add or remove some number for
   - Severity based - will convert current status based on user configured status mapping table

-For status calculation are available next options:
+For status calculation the following options are available:
   - Default - will take global configuration parameter (most critical by default)
   - Most critical - Most critical status will be taken
   - Single threshold (%) - Percentage of objects that should be in status to change status of object